RowSquared/survey.tm/README.md

 #Step 1.3: Pull 'Translation Database' Google Sheet data
 #Pull all columns and rows found in all sheets in 'Translation Database' Google Sheet
 tdb_data <- get_tdb_data(ss = translation_db_id)
-#Please note: At first run, all elements of the list returned will be empty data.table's (as there is not data in the Google Sheet..)
+#Please note: At first run, all elements of the list returned will be empty data.table's
+#(as there is not data in the Google Sheet..)

 #Step 1.4: Update the 'Translation Database' object based on the text items in current version of 'Source Questionnaire(s)'
-# It basically removes/changes statuses of any text item in the translation database object that no longer is part of the source questionnaire(s).
+# It changes the statuses of any text item in the translation database object that no longer is part of the source questionnaire(s).
-#Adds any new text item from source questionnaire(s) not yet found in the database
+# And adds any new text item from source questionnaire(s) not yet found in the database
 new_tdb <- update_tdb(
   tdb = tdb_data,
   source_titems = source_titems